verloren812/budget-tracker/README.md

 - **Access control is applied at queryset level** (`filter(user=request.user)`) rather than checked after fetching an object, so foreign records return 404 instead of leaking.

-## Possible next steps
+## Possible next

-1. Screenshots in the README and an "about" page
-2. Multi-currency support (currently EUR only, deliberately)
+1. Multi-currency support (currently EUR only, deliberately)
-3. Creating categorization rules directly from the list of uncategorized transactions
+2. Creating categorization rules directly from the list of uncategorized transactions

 ## License